Jburton414/scripts/README.md

-#This repository is a collection of Jake Burton's scripts.
+#this repository is a collection of Jake Burton's scripts